 Inspect and Access: You have a right to inspect information used to make decisions about you.
 This information includes billing and medical record information.
 You may not inspect your record in some cases.
 If your request to inspect your record is denied, we will send you a letter letting you know why and explaining your options.
 You may copy your PHI in most situations.
 If you request a copy of your PHI, we may charge you a fee for making the copies.
-If you ask us to mail your records, we may also charge you a fee for making the copies.
-If you ask us to mail your records, we may also charge you a fee for making the copies.
+If you ask us to mail your records, we may also charge you a fee for mailing the records.
+You may copy your PHI in most situations.
+If you request a copy of your PHI, we may charge you a fee for making the copies.
 If you ask us to mail your records, we may also charge you a fee for mailing the records.